auranic/auranic.github.io/_pages/about.md

 I am a permanent senior researcher working at <a href="http://www.curie.fr">Institut Curie</a> since 2005.

-I co-lead and coordinate scientific projects of <a href="http://sysbio.curie.fr">Computational Systems Biology of Cancer</a> team inside <a href="https://science.institut-curie.org/research/integrated-biology/bioinformatics-biostatistics-epidemiology-and-computational-systems-biology-of-cancer/">Bioinformatics of Cancer department</a>.
+I co-lead and coordinate scientific projects of <a href="http://sysbio.curie.fr">Computational Systems Biology of Cancer</a> team inside the <a href="https://science.institut-curie.org/research/integrated-biology/bioinformatics-biostatistics-epidemiology-and-computational-systems-biology-of-cancer/">Bioinformatics of Cancer department</a>.

 From 2019, I hold an interdisciplinary chair at <a href="https://prairie-institute.fr/">Prairie - PaRis Artificial Intelligence Research InstitutE</a>.
 PRAIRIE pursues fundamental research in core areas of AI as well as interdisciplinary work at its interface with sciences and applications.